initialxy/initialxy-file-server/README.md

 Go to http://localhost:8080 in your browser.

-To run this app in prod mode, simply run
+To run this app in prod mode without sourcing venv

     sudo ./run

-Without needing to source venv.
-Alternatively
+Alternatively, if you opt not to use venv

     sudo python3 api.py

-If you are not using venv.
 Note that `sudo` is needed to acquire port 80.
-FreeTime browser will not work with any other ports.
+FreeTime browser will not work with any other port.
 If you wish to change it, then you can edit it in `appconfig.json`.

 # Configure
 Open `appconfig.json` and you can set the root directory where you want files to be served as well as port.
 Again, keep in mind that port should set to 80 in order for it to work in FreeTime, but 8000 for dev mode.
-If you were to change `devPort`, then you also need to change it in [frontend code](https://github.com/initialxy/initialxy-file-server/blob/master/frontend/src/utils/URL.ts), which assumes server will run on port 8000.
+If you were to change `devPort`, then you also need to change it in [frontend code](https://github.com/initialxy/initialxy-file-server/blob/master/frontend/src/utils/URL.ts), which assumes backend will run on port 8000.

 You can create a `thumbnail.jpg` under a folder to serve as folder thumbnail.
 Thumbnails for image and video files will be automatically generated (at the best ability of OpenCV) and stored in a folder named `__thumbnails`.